timersys/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.5 =
+* Added new rule to match Desktop devices
+* Added custom CSS box for popups
+* Added trigger class so popups can be triggered by applying that class to any element
+* Changed styling on rules
+* Fixed mc4wp ajax submission
+* PHP Undefined notices fixes

 = 1.4.6.1 =
 * Fixed bug where manual trigger was not saving properly